Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113_MP_SessionMgmt/ReadMe.txt

-113_MP_SessionMgmt is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Real-Time Optimized.
+113_MP_SessionMgmt is an OMM Consumer application example that demonstrates basic usage of the EMA library in accessing and parsing OMM MarketPrice data from Refinitiv Real-Time - Optimized.

 113_MP_SessionMgmt illustrates how to use the EMA's configuration file to enable session management and specify a location to get an endpoint for establishing a connection with a Refinitiv Real-Time service and consume data.
-This application requires a user name (machine ID) and a password for authorization with the token service in order to use the access token for querying endpoints from the EDP service discovery and sending login requests to the service.
+This application requires a user name (machine ID or end-user ID) and a password for authorization with the token service in order to use the access token for querying endpoints from Refintiv Data Platform (RDP) service discovery and sending login requests to the service.
 EMA automatically refreshes the token to keep session alive with the service.